Convergence over fractals for the periodic Schr\"odinger equation

 \subsection{Acknowledgements}

-The authors would like to thank Luis Vega for having pointed out the counterexample from \cite{MoyuaVega2008}, which is fundamental to prove Theorem \ref{MainThm}.
+The authors would like to thank Luis Vega for pointing out the counterexample from \cite{MoyuaVega2008}, which is fundamental to proving Theorem \ref{MainThm}.
 R. Luc\`a would also like to thank Ciprian Demeter and Anne Lonjou for useful conversations and Keith Rogers for having introduced him to the problem and for having shared many ideas about Proposition~\ref{PropTransference}.

 The authors are supported by the Basque Government under program BCAM-BERC 2018-2021 and by the Spanish Ministry of Science, Innovation and Universities under the BCAM Severo Ochoa accreditation SEV-2017-0718.